L4Re/l4re.org/src/use-cases/aws-ec2/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Head over to the "EC2 serial console" to interact with the instances, especially for seeing the output of it.
+More information on the EC2 serial console can be found in the `EC2 documentation <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-serial-console.html>`__.

 Stopping an Instance
 ^^^^^^^^^^^^^^^^^^^^